 default:

 B param test ; Error!
-B has A as a class parameter
+B has A as a plug-in parameter

 endparam